sourcegraph/handbook/content/support/support-tools.md

 	* All Zendesk tickets (and the entire comment history) manifest in Salesforce on the customer's record (this needs to be implemented)
 	* When we create a Github issue from Zendesk, that also pulls in the conversation history in Github for engineering to see

 ### Web vs desktop vs mobile app
 The best way to use Zendesk as an agent is via the web app.
 The mobile app is nice, but installing such apps on your phone can make it harder to take a break from work.
 Really consider this before you download the app to your phone.
 The desktop app is very limited and best to not even bother with.

 ### When to be logged in and monitoring the queue
 Our job requires that at least one of us is actively paying attention to what's coming into Zendesk between 9am-5pm pacific Monday - Friday.
 The only time the team expects you to not be logged in during your working hours is during your focus blocks as listed in our [schedule](support-schedule.md).
-Otherwise, if you need to focus, just let the team know in our #customer-support-chat Slack channel so we can coordinate and make sure to have you covered!
+Otherwise, if you need to focus, just let the team know in our #customer-support-internal Slack channel so we can coordinate and make sure to have you covered!

 ### Notifications
 Set your notifications however you see fit to make sure you are able to help monitor the queue.

 ### Views
 When you log into Zendesk, all tickets are organized by the following views: